Josh Jung Player Props: Rangers vs. Mariners

 Josh Jung At The Plate

-- Jung is batting .258 with six doubles, eight home runs and eight walks.
+- Jung is hitting .244 with six doubles, eight home runs and eight walks.

-- Among the qualified hitters, he ranks 88th in batting average, while his on-base percentage ranks 129th and he is 46th in slugging.
+- He has hit a home run in six games this season (18.2%), leaving the park in 5.7% of his trips to the dish.

-- In 19.4% of his games this season, he has hit a long ball, and 6% of his trips to the plate.
+- In 11 games this year (33.3%), Jung has picked up an RBI, and in seven of those games (21.2%) he had two or more.
+He has also driven in three or more of his team's runs in five contests.

-- Jung has driven in a run in 10 games this season (32.3%), including seven games with more than one RBI (22.6%).
-He has also driven home three or more of his team's runs in five contests.
+- In 15 of 33 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.